 We're always interested in hearing from motivated candidates with a background in synthetic organic chemistry, polymer chemistry, biochemistry or related fields.
-All our projects are multi-disciplinary, offering excellent opportunites to work with National/International collaborators.
+All our projects are multi-disciplinary, offering excellent opportunities to work with National/International collaborators.

 Excellent candidates with a background in biomaterials, polymer science, protein expression or carbohydrate chemistry should express their interest to Prof Matt Gibson.
 We will advertise when any positions are available.
-If you have already secured your own funding (e.g. goverment sources, charities, research councils) or you would like to apply for your own funding (e.g. Marie Curie, EPSRC post-doctoral fellowships, Welcome Trust Fellowships) email Matt directly.
+If you have already secured your own funding (e.g. government sources, charities, research councils) or you would like to apply for your own funding (e.g. Marie Curie, EPSRC post-doctoral fellowships, Welcome Trust Fellowships) email Matt directly.
 Please enclose a 2 page CV including a full publication list (including those in preparation or submitted).

 We will have a vacancy as part of the Marie-Curie Innovative Training Network 'NanoCarb'.
 This is a trans-european collaboration to investigate the biomedical application of glycosylated nanomaterials and will have significant travel and international collaboration opportunities with academics and industry.

 Recombinant production of carbohydrate-binding proteins and investigation of their function.
 Biology/Biochemistry Background.
 The successful applicant will join an international team, studying how glyconanoparticles can be used for medical applications.
 This position to produce recombinant proteins and to study their interactions with glycomaterials from other partners.